LinkedInLearning/continuous-integration-tools-4490242/ch1_self_hosted/01_04_self_hosted_tool_summary/README.md

-# 01_04
+# 01_04 Self Hosted Tool Summary
 This summary covers the key points about self-hosted CI/CD tools and introduces Jenkins, Bamboo, and TeamCity with some highlights.

 ## Self-Hosted CI/CD Tools
   - Offer full control over hardware and software for testing, artifact creation, and application deployment.